 This Roblox system lets the creatively minded player create some amazing worlds and put them in front of thousands of players to enjoy (and provide feedback).
 On top of these virtual worlds players can also socialise with other Roblox users, customise their virtual avatar (accessories, animations, faces, gear, emotes and clothing) or participate in the market and trade currencies (Robux and Tickets).

-As you can see from our curated list of alternatives above there are many games similar to Roblox currently available across a range of platforms which have a different focus than Roblox.
-Better will always be a subjective topic and depend on the features of Roblox that you find the most enjoyable or you want more of be it socialising, world building, scripting or avatar customisation.
+As you can see from our curated list of alternatives above there are many games similar to Roblox currently available across a range of platforms although most have a slightly different focus than Roblox.
+Better will always be a subjective topic and depend on the features of Roblox that you find the most enjoyable be it socialising, world building, scripting or avatar customisation.

-For example, those that want a more realistic virtual world experience with vast avatar customisation may find Second Life to be better than Roblox.
+For example, those that want a continuous virtual world experience may find 8BitMMO to be better than Roblox.
 Alternatively, if you want a larger sandbox environment and more available tools to play with then Garry’s Mod may be the ideal option although the game is not free to play like Roblox.

 The primary lines of defence in the instance of Roblox is the chat filters to prevent personal information and profanity and the report system that allows quick action on any undesirable or rule breaking account.
 Parents can further customise and disable social and game access through the official Roblox parental controls.

 Like any online game designed for children the best result for both parent and child is often to experience the game together to get an understanding of what exactly Roblox is, where parental controls should be set and the possible benefits Roblox can provide through learning, building and socialising.
 More information is available on the corporate Roblox page for parents.